adanlbenito/flexfx_kit/README.md

     samples[3] = dsp_multiply( samples[3], FQ(0.999) ); // LFO #2 stored in sample 3 for later use.
 }

-// Process samples (from stage 1) and properties.
-Send results to stage 3. void dsp_thread2( int* samples, const int* property ) {
+void dsp_thread2( int* samples, const int* property ) {
     // --- Generate wet signal #1 using LFO #1